-"You cannot lead by memo, you cannot lead by shouting, you cannot lead by delegation of your responsibility - you must lead by example."
+"You cannot lead by memo, you cannot lead by shouting, you cannot lead by delegation of your responsibility -

 -General Charles Krulak

 Any discussion of leadership should first start with how it is defined currently and historically.
-Marine Corps Doctrine and other service publications offer three definitions of leadership.
+Marine Corps Doctrine and other service publications offer several definitions of leadership.
 Two, as defined in the doctrine MCDP 6 Command and Control, are couched in what can fairly be described as broad, academic terminology [1].

 Note: [1] MCDP 6 Command and Control defines leadership as “the influencing of people to work toward the accomplishment of a common objective."